rust-lang/book/src/ch19-01-all-the-places-for-patterns.md

 </Listing>

-এই code print করে `Current location: (3, 5)`। Value `&(3, 5)` pattern `&(x, y)` এর সাথে match করে, তাই `x` হলো value `3` এবং `y` হলো value `5`।
+This code prints `Current location: (3, 5)`.
+The values `&(3, 5)` match the
+pattern `&(x, y)`, so `x` is the value `3` and `y` is the value `5`.

-Closure parameter list এ ও আমরা pattern ব্যবহার করতে পারি, function parameter list এ করার মতোই, কারণ closure গুলো function এর similar, যেমন Chapter 13 এ discuss করা হয়েছে।

-এই মুহূর্তে, আপনি pattern ব্যবহার করার কয়েকটি উপায় দেখেছেন, কিন্তু pattern আমরা যেখানে ব্যবহার করতে পারি সব জায়গায় same ভাবে কাজ করে না। কিছু জায়গায়, pattern গুলো irrefutable হওয়া প্রয়োজন; অন্য circumstances এ, তারা refutable হতে পারে। আমরা এরপর এই দুটি concept নিয়ে discuss করব।
+We can also use patterns in closure parameter lists in the same way as in function parameter lists, because closures are similar to functions, as discussed in Chapter 13.

+At this point, you’ve seen several ways of using patterns, but patterns don’t work the same in every place we can use them.
+In some places, the patterns must be irrefutable; in other circumstances, they can be refutable.
+We’ll discuss these two concepts next.

 [ignoring-values-in-a-pattern]: ch19-03-pattern-syntax.html#ignoring-values-in-a-pattern